 The Ministry of Finance does not advertise its schedule of bond sales, nor does it disclose any other securities that it might use to cover cash flow issues or raise short-term financing.

-All government debt is issued in Yuan, which is not convertible to foreign currencies and so there is no interest in these bonds for foreign traders.
-Similarly, municipal bonds are written in Yuan and not intended for purchase by overseas traders.
+All government debt is issued in Yuan, which is not convertible to foreign currencies and so there is no interest in these bonds for foreign investors.

 - Local government debt to shadow banking — 31.1% of GDP